A Guide to Single-Entry Bookkeeping

 The primary difference between single and double entry bookkeeping lies in the recording method.
 The single-entry system records transactions in a single column, focusing on cash-based income and expenses.

-In contrast, the double entry accounting system is also known as double entry bookkeeping or double entry method.
+In contrast, the double entry accounting system is also known as double entry bookkeeping or the double entry method.
 It records transactions in at least two accounts, providing a more detailed view of a company’s financial health.
-Transactions are noted in journals and ledgers; the journal serves as a sequential record of all financial activities, while the ledger acts as a storage for each individual account.
+Transactions are noted in journals and ledgers; the journal serves as a sequential record of all financial activities, while the ledger acts as a storage for each account.

 Suitability for Different Business Sizes